OscarLinnarsson/hello-world/README.md

 # hello.world-hello.github
+Helloooooooooo inhabitants of the planet earth, and the outer rims of the universe!! :D

+My name is Oscar and I'm learning the gitywiths of github, wheheiii :)
-A basik hello world project to get started with github and learn its basics.
+(A basik hello world project to get started with github and learn its basics.)